Skip to main content

 Webhook Integration

-Use webhooks to receive automatic notifications when the status of a PDF OCR job changes.
+Use webhooks to receive automatic notifications when a PDF OCR job changes state — instead of polling.

 How to Add an Endpoint

-In order to start listening to messages, you will need to configure your endpoints.
-Adding an endpoint is as simple as providing a URL that you control and selecting the event types that you want to listen to.
-If you don't specify any event types, by default, your endpoint will receive all events, regardless of type.
-This can be helpful for getting started and for testing, but we recommend changing this to a subset later on to avoid receiving extraneous messages.
-If your endpoint isn't quite ready to start receiving events, you can press the "with Svix Play" button to have a unique URL generated for you.
-You'll be able to view and inspect webhooks sent to your Svix Play URL, making it effortless to get started.
+To start listening, configure your endpoints.
+Adding an endpoint is as simple as providing a URL you control and selecting the event types you want to listen to.
+If you don't specify any event types, your endpoint will receive all events by default.
+This is helpful for getting started, but we recommend narrowing this once you know which events you care about.
+If your endpoint isn't ready yet, click "with Svix Play" to generate a temporary URL where you can inspect events.

 How to Test Endpoints